-Being mindful about why we’re saving and applying some psychological techniques could increase our savings significantly.
-According to MoneyHelper, people who set a money savings goal save faster than those who don’t.
+Being mindful about why we’re saving and what we’re saving for could increase our savings significantly.
+According to MoneyHelper1, people who set a money savings goal save faster than those who don’t.

-Here are some steps to help you save more:
+Here are some steps to help you set your goals and save more:

 The first step to setting meaningful goals is to picture your life in 1, 5 or 10 years from now and ask yourself: